 SKIP_LETS_ENCRYPT=y

-3. Add SAN for Internal TLS: This ensures Mailcow’s internal services trust the Traefik-provided certificate for the mail server hostname.
+2. **Add SAN for Internal TLS:** This helps internal services correctly recognize the hostname on the certificate provided by the `certdumper`.

 ADDITIONAL_SAN=${MAILCOW_HOSTNAME}